Instagram took the world by surprise.

 Buffer found that posts with more than 11+ hashtags have more engagement.
-Bare in mind that even though more hashtags are generally better, you want to have a fair balance of words and hashtags.
+Bear in mind that, even though more hashtags are generally better, you want to have a fair balance of words and hashtags.
 If you’re going to use all 30 tags, make sure your caption is long.

 How to find relevant hashtags

 Step #1 – The first thing you want to do is create a spreadsheet or note file on your phone to store your hashtags.

 I recommend spending a couple of hours to put together a database of hashtags for your profile.
 It’s a more effective strategy as opposed to searching for them for individual posts.